jakelozano94/AR-Environment-Skeleton/README.md

 AR created all the methods that deal with putting those instance objects into the DB, ie a Student's first_name or Teacher's years_of_experiance.
 Since they deal with those when they're created I don't have to write specialized methods for them.
 Anything that deals with just find and returning the data can be done with a AR method.
 Thats why I had to write methods for year's of experiance, since it deals with evalutating a piece of data from the DB and passing it against a conditional I wrote.
 In all honesty there may be methods do to what I did in #tenure, #full_name, and #all_in_grade but I don't know AR querying methods well enough yet to know what they are.

+#What changes did you make to your app?
+Why?

+I had to create a join class and therefore a join table as a Many to Many relationship.
+This then also changed the relationship methods used by AR in Student and Teacher, to then go through GradeLevel.